-Spend some time roaming peninsula and photograph the oddly-shaped Bottle and Glass Rocks – so named in 1799 because the sandstone columns resembled glassware.
+After lunch, spend some time roaming the peninsula.
+Enjoy the stunning sights from the walking tracks, and photograph the oddly-shaped Bottle and Glass Rocks – so named in 1799 because the sandstone columns resembled glassware.
 Once much taller than they are today, the columns were supposedly shattered when used for target practice by passing ships.

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.

 Fort Denison is home to a wealth of historic heritage.
 The Fort Denison heritage collection project invited volunteers to locate, identify, document, conserve, interpret and make accessible the heritage collections in Sydney Harbour National Park.
 This allowed NPWS to engage with the community and ensure our collections are protected.

 - National Parks Contact Centre